mounicam/hedge_trimmer/README.md

 python main.py  --complex  \<input file with complex sentences\>  --simple  \<out file with simplified sentences\>

 Please make sure you run the Stanford CoreNLP server on the port 9000, before you run the script.
 This is needed extract the constituency parse of the sentence.

+Currently, there is not final word threshold for deletion.
+In other words, the deletion is aggresive.
+To change this setting, feel free to increase the THRESHOLD in main.py file.